What is sustainable farming?

 Agroforestry is a land-use system that involves the integration of trees, crops, and livestock.
 This practice helps to conserve soil and water, reduce greenhouse gas emissions, and improve the livelihoods of farmers.

 Conservation agriculture involves the use of minimum tillage, cover crops, and crop rotations to improve soil health and reduce erosion.
 This practice is gaining popularity in India, as it can increase yields while reducing input costs and environmental damage.

 It involves the use of technology such as GPS, sensors, and data analytics to optimize crop yields and reduce waste.
 This practice is becoming increasingly popular in India.
-As it can help farmers to make better decisions and reduce their environmental impact.
+It can help farmers make better decisions and reduce their environmental impact.

 The Indian government has also launched several initiatives to promote sustainable agriculture, such as the National Mission on Sustainable Agriculture (NMSA).
 They aim to promote the adoption of sustainable agriculture practices and enhance the resilience of Indian agriculture to climate change.

 In addition, various NGO’s and private companies are working to promote sustainable agriculture and support farmers in adopting sustainable practices.

 Overall, sustainable agriculture has great potential to enhance the resilience and productivity of Indian agriculture while promoting environmental and social sustainability.

 Modern farming can be sustainable to some extent.
 But it depends on how it is practiced and the context in which it is being used.

 On the one hand, modern farming methods have led to significant increases in food production.
 This has helped to reduce hunger and poverty in many parts of the world.
 Advances in technology have made it possible for farmers to use resources more efficiently, reduce waste, and increase productivity.